murticalen/FrontendAcademy2024/Lessons/05/context.md

 Context should be declared inside `context` directory.

-Provider should be in the same file in which Pokémon details are fetched and the context shall be used in `Question.tsx` file which is inside `modules/Quiz` directory.
+Provider should be in the same file in which Questions are fetched and the context shall be used in `Question.tsx` file which is inside `modules/Quiz` directory.